SUBSCRIBE for News of Maggy’s Events and Workshops HERE

 Comedy and Talks

-Maggy Whitehouse is a unique stand-up comedian and award-winning comedy writer.
-She won best consumer essay writer in the US Folio ‘Eddie’ Awards, November 2023, for her very funny article, ‘Ashes to Ashes’ about the perils and pitfalls of being a funeral minister.
+I’m a unique stand-up comedian and award-winning comedy writer.
+I won best consumer essay writer in the US Folio ‘Eddie’ Awards, November 2023, for my article, ‘Ashes to Ashes’ about the perils and pitfalls of being a funeral minister.

-Maggy is a talented and confident performer, with 30+ years of radio and television presenting experience behind her.
-She’s also pretty darn funny.
-You can see Maggy mostly on the South West Comedy circuit in the UK but she is available for private events.
-She had three hundred participants in tears of laughter at the UMMAS clergy retreat at Lake Junaleska, North Carolina, in October 2023.
+I’m a confident performer, with 30+ years of radio and television presenting experience behind mw.
+I’m also pretty darn funny.
+I was so happy to have three hundred folk in tears of laughter at the UMMAS clergy retreat at Lake Junaleska, North Carolina, in October 2023.

 Topics include: